Barton Fink: Setting

 When Barton first arrives at the Hotel Earle, he is asked by the friendly bellhop, Chet, (Steve Buscemi) if he is "a trans or a res" – transient or resident.
 Barton explains that he isn't sure but will be staying "indefinitely."
 The dichotomy between permanent inhabitants and guests reappears several times, notably in the hotel's motto, "A day or a lifetime," which Barton notices on the room's stationery.
 This idea returns at the end of the film, when Charlie describes Barton as "a tourist with a typewriter."
 His ability to leave the Earle (while Charlie remains) is presented by critic Erica Rowell as evidence that Barton's story represents the process of writing itself.
 Barton, she says, represents an author who is able to leave a story, while characters like Charlie cannot.

 In contrast, the offices of Capitol Pictures and Lipnick's house are pristine, lavishly decorated, and extremely comfortable.
 The company's rooms are bathed in sunlight and Ben Geisler's office faces a lush array of flora.
 Barton meets Lipnick in one scene beside an enormous, spotless swimming pool.
 This echoes his position as studio head, as he explains: "...you can't always be honest, not with the sharks swimming around this town ... if I'd been totally honest, I wouldn't be within a mile of this pool – unless I was cleaning it."
 In his office, Lipnick showcases another trophy of his power: statues of Atlas, the Titan of Greek mythology who declared war on the gods of Mount Olympus and was severely punished.

 Barton watches dailies from another wrestling film being made by Capitol Pictures; the date on the clapperboard is December 9, two days after the attack on Pearl Harbor.
-Later, when Barton celebrates the completed script by dancing at a USO show, he is surrounded by soldiers.
+Later, when Barton celebrates the completed script by dancing at a USO show, he is surrounded by enlisted seamen and soldiers.
 In Lipnick's next appearance, he wears a colonel's uniform, which is really a costume from his company.
 Lipnick has not actually entered the military but declares himself ready to fight the "little yellow bastards."
 Originally, this historical moment just after the United States entered World War II was to have a significant impact on the Hotel Earle.
 As the Coens explained: "[W]e were thinking of a hotel where the lodgers were old people, the insane, the physically handicapped, because all the others had left for the war.
 The further the script was developed, the more this theme got left behind, but it had led us, in the beginning, to settle on that period."